Fort Calgary

 Fort Calgary was a North-West Mounted Police outpost at the confluence of the Bow and Elbow rivers in present-day Calgary, Alberta, Canada.
 Originally named Fort Brisebois, after the outpost's first commander, the outpost was renamed Fort Calgary in June 1876.

-The outpost was built in 1875 as a part of the North-West Mounted Police (NWMP) larger effort to curtail American rum and whisky runners in the region, and to create 'good relations' with the Indigenous peoples of the territory.
-The fort was expanded in 1882 after it was designated as a "district post".
-The NWMP continued to use the fort until 1914 when the site was sold to Grand Trunk Pacific Railway.
-The fort was demolished to make way for a rail terminal.
+The outpost was built in 1875 as a part of the North-West Mounted Police (NWMP) larger effort to curtail American rum and whisky runners in the region, and to establish relationships with the Indigenous peoples of the territory.
+The palisades were removed in 1882 and the former fort was designated as a "district post".
+The NWMP used the expanded barracks there until 1914 when the site was sold to Grand Trunk Pacific Railway.
+The police buildings were demolished to make way for a rail terminal, although the site's significance was later recognized when it was named a National Historic Site in 1925.

-The site was later purchased by the municipal government of Calgary in 1973, with work on an interpretive centre taking place in 1977.
-The site was reopened as a historic site and museum in 1978, with the museum initially documenting the NWMP and its role in the area.
-The scope of the museum was later reoriented in 1995 to focus on the local history of Calgary.
-During the 1990s, reconstructions of several buildings that once stood at Fort Calgary took place at the historic site.
+In 1975, the municipal government of Calgary purchased a plot of land that included the National Historic Site and reopened it as Fort Calgary Historic Park in 1978.
+The historic park initially documented the NWMP role in the area, although its scope was expanded to focus on the Calgary's history in 1995.
+Reconstruction of several former buildings within Fort Calgary took place in the 1990s.
+In 2024, the Fort Calgary Historic Park was rebranded as The Confluence Historic Site and Parkland to better reflect the historical significance of the area.